henriquewlinux/cypress-testing-the-college/scenarios.md

 - Verify if user should be able to do login with success
 - Verify if user should be not able to do login with invalid email
 - Verify if user should be not able to do login with invalid email - Mocking
+- Verify if user should be not able to do login with invalid password
+- Verify if user should be not able to do login with invalid password - Mocking

 ## Register